algorithmx/book/Golovanov.Chapter-06-all.md

 p + \Delta p - p_0 = 0,
 $$

-where \( p \) is the current value of the parameter, \( \Delta p \) is the variation of the parameter subject to the determination, and \( p_0 \) is the given value of the parameter that must be preserved.
+where $p$ is the current value of the parameter, $\Delta p$ is the variation of the parameter subject to the determination, and $p_0$ is the given value of the parameter that must be preserved.

 We can fix a solid, or some dimension of the solid, with fixing equations.
 Equations for fixed parameters can be isolated from a system into a separate group.
 The system of equations for the fixed parameters and the system of equations for the other parameters do not depend on each other, and can be solved separately.

 Geometric constraints can be set between any elements of the model, and these constraints can also be of any kind—as long as they can be presented in the form of equations for some special objects.
 The set of special objects is expanded so that it is possible to impose all the necessary geometric constraints on the elements of the model.
-For example, let us assume that we want to determine the linear dimension between a certain point of the curve \( r_1(t_1) \) and a certain point of the curve \( r_2(t_2) \).
+For example, let us assume that we want to determine the linear dimension between a certain point of the curve $r_1(t_1)$ and a certain point of the curve $r_2(t_2)$.
 Assume that the curves are segments for simplicity:

 $$
 r_1(t_1) = (1-t_1)p_1 + t_1p_3,